gbv/login-server/README.md

 ```

 ## Strategies
-cocoda-userdb uses [Passport](http://www.passportjs.org) ([GitHub](https://github.com/jaredhanson/passport)) as authentication middleware.
+login-server uses [Passport](http://www.passportjs.org) ([GitHub](https://github.com/jaredhanson/passport)) as authentication middleware.
 Passport uses so-called "strategies" to support authentication with different providers.
 A list of available strategies can be found [here](https://github.com/jaredhanson/passport/wiki/Strategies).
-Currently supported strategies in cocoda-userdb are:
+Currently supported strategies in login-server are:

 - GitHub (via [passport-github](http://www.passportjs.org/packages/passport-github/))
 - ORCID (via [passport-orcid](http://www.passportjs.org/packages/passport-orcid/))
 - Mediawiki (via [passport-mediawiki-oauth](http://www.passportjs.org/packages/passport-mediawiki-oauth/))
 - LDAP (via [passport-ldapauth](http://www.passportjs.org/packages/passport-ldapauth/))

 Because strategies use different parameters in their [verify callbacks](http://www.passportjs.org/docs/configure/), each strategy has its own wrapper file in the folder `strategies/`.
-To add another strategy to cocoda-userdb, add a file called `{name}.js` (where `{name}` is the name of the strategy that is used with `passport.authenticate`) with the following structure (GitHub as example):
+To add another strategy to login-server, add a file called `{name}.js` (where `{name}` is the name of the strategy that is used with `passport.authenticate`) with the following structure (GitHub as example):

 ```javascript
 /**